zheksoon/dioma/README.md

 Please note that async injection has an undefined behavior when used with `Scopes.Transient()`.
 It may return an instance with an unexpected loop, or throw the `Circular dependency detected in async resolution` error.

+As defined in the code above, you need to wait for the next tick to get all instance promises resolved.
+In this example, doing `const b = await injectAsync(B)` will only return instance with promise, not actual A, so it gets resolved only by the next tick.

 ## TypeScript

 Dioma is written in TypeScript and provides type safety out of the box: